-Now that August is nearing the end… Ready or Not… Here Comes Fall and fall home decorating ideas.
+Now that the summer months are behind us… Ready or Not… Here comes fall and fall home decorating ideas.

 The end of summer is always a bittersweet time for me.
 I love the summer and don’t want to see it end, but the warm and cozy feeling of the fall season will draw me in soon and I want to be ready.

 What feels better to me now is simply creating a warm and cozy feeling by adding some fall color and textures around the house and less about bins of stuff.

 Fall Home Decorating Style Starters